tompysqlpbi/Learn-python-sql-power-bi-sources/README.md

 **DATACAMP** - https://datacamp.com/ - Data drives everything.
 Get the skills you need for the future of work.

-**PACKPUB** - https://www.packtpub.com/ - Packt provides effective learning & information resources such as eBooks & videos to IT professionals from web developers to data scientists.
+**PACKTPUB** - https://www.packtpub.com/ - Packt provides effective learning & information resources such as eBooks & videos to IT professionals from web developers to data scientists.